 Our upstairs hallway recently got the wainscot treatment, and it’s kind of like the debonair older cousin to the DIY board & batten from our last house.
+Kind of a board & batten meets picture-frame molding look.
 Let’s just say, if our hallways were the Lindsay Lohans from The Parent Trap, this one would be the fancier-sounding English one (who I sometimes imagine grew up to live a less chaotic life than the American one).

 We definitely liked it more with chunkier battens the addition of a top ledge, but we decided to percolate on it a little more before calling it done.
 And sure enough, a few weeks later it struck us that the crisp clean lines that worked so well next to the flat slab doors of our last home (which complemented it’s mid-century ranch aesthetic) weren’t playing as nicely with the more detailed six-paneled doors in our colonial.
 Well, duh.
 Fortunately, there was a pretty simple solution.
 More

 We bought some decorative shoe molding at Home Depot that fit nicely within the panels we had already created, giving it a more intricate profile.
 To install it, we just held up strips along the inside edges of each panel’s four sides, marked the ends, and then made miter cuts on a 45-degree angle so the pieces could be nailed into place like a picture frame.
 We didn’t use any construction adhesive behind the boards, because we found the finishing nails were enough last time.We also opted to add some cove molding under the ledge, which also gave it a more traditional look.